 4.)
 Not getting covers on your gutters

 If you live in an area without tress you might not need the covers.
-If you live in a place that has trees, your gutters will eventually fill up with leaves, acorns and every other thing that a tree sheds.
+If you live in a place that has trees, your gutters will eventually fill up with pine needles, leaves, acorns and every other thing that a tree sheds.

-How much do rain gutters cost?
+How much does a rain gutter system cost?

 Here are the details of my quotes.